DCurrent/openbor-script-spinner/README.md

 ## Use Cases

 Increment the spinner value.
-Increments (or decrements), updates, and returns the current spinner value.
+Increments (or decrements) by adding the current increment value to spinner and returns the new spinner value.
 ```c
 int i;